Loose Engel structures: Appendix: flexibility in Engel and contact topology

-Another significant difference between {\it loose} Engel structures and {\it overtwisted} contact structures follows from Proposition \ref{prop:algebraicHPrinciple}.
 In the $h$-principle for loose Engel structures, the homotopy type of the certificate is encoded in the formal type (since the certificate is always transverse to the kernel of the Engel structure).
-From this, we deduce the $h$--principle in its algebraic form for all homotopy groups (and not just in some stable range): \begin{corollary} Let $M$ be a closed $4$-manifold, $i: \Engel(M) \longrightarrow \FEngel(M)$ the forgetful inclusion, and $\Loose_k(M) \subset \pi_k(\Engel(M))$ the subgroup of loose $k$--dimensional spheres.
-Then $\pi_k(i): \Loose_k(M) \longrightarrow \pi_k(\FEngel(M))$ is a group isomorphism. $\Box$ \end{corollary} Similarly, in \cite{PV} it is shown that overtwisted Engel families yield subgroups $\OT_k(M) \subset \pi_k(\Engel(M))$ in the range $0 \leq k \leq 3$.
-We say that a class in $\pi_k(\Engel(M))$ is tight if it is neither loose nor overtwisted.

-We do not know whether tight classes actually exist or whether loose and overtwisted classes might actually coincide in some cases.
+From this, we deduce the $h$--principle in its algebraic form for all homotopy groups (and not just in some stable range).
+This is yet another significant difference between {\it loose} Engel structures and {\it overtwisted} contact structures; see Proposition \ref{prop:algebraicHPrinciple}. \begin{corollary} Given a closed $4$-manifold $M$, let $\Loose_k(M) \subset \pi_k(\Engel(M))$ be the subgroup of loose classes.
+Then $\Loose_k(M) \longrightarrow \pi_k(\FEngel(M))$ is a group isomorphism. $\Box$ \end{corollary} Similarly, in \cite{PV} it is shown that overtwisted Engel families yield subgroups $\OT_k(M) \subset \pi_k(\Engel(M))$ in the range $0 \leq k \leq 3$ (where the basepoint is instead taken to be overtwisted).
+We may then speak of tight classes: those that may not be represented by neither loose nor overtwisted families.
+We do not know whether tight classes actually exist or whether loose and overtwisted classes might actually coincide in some cases (after conjugating).